yugjerry/yugjerry.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in the Department of Statistics at the University of Chicago.
+I am a PhD candidate in the Department of Statistics at the University of Chicago.
 I am fortunate to be advised by Professor [Rina Foygel Barber](https://rinafb.github.io/) and Professor [Cong Ma](https://congma1028.github.io/).

 My research broadly focuses on theory and methodology in scenarios where the distribution is weakly specified or fully supervised data is unavailable.